-Making changes to your enrollment, such as failing to enroll for the number of hours on which an award was based, dropping hours, or withdrawing from school, frequently requires you to repay your aid.
+Making enrollment changes, such as failing to enroll for the number of hours on which a financial aid offer was based, dropping hours, or withdrawing from school, frequently requires a repayment of aid.

-Contact the Office of Scholarship and Financial Aid before making the following changes to your enrollment:
+Contact the Office of Scholarship and Financial Aid before making any of the following enrollment changes:

 Withdrawing from a term in which aid was received may result in the required repayment of unearned aid.
 The amount of aid to be repaid depends upon the withdrawal date.
 Typically, if at least 60 percent of the term is completed prior to withdrawal, no aid refunds are required.

 Students who do not receive any passing grades in a term in which aid was received are considered to have unofficially withdrawn unless attendance is confirmed.
 If attendance cannot be confirmed, the repayment of unearned aid may be required.